kennethcandersen/Weather-Analysis-Web-Site/README.md

 **EXECUTIVE SUMMARY**

-This project provides a web site visualization of a weather analysis project completed earlier in the bootcamp.
+This project provides a web site visualization of a weather analysis project completed previously.

 [View it live]( https://kennethcandersen.github.io/Weather-Analysis-Web-Site/)